DO YOU HAVE WHAT IT TAKES?

 PROFESSIONAL OFFICER COURSE REQUIREMENTS

 After completing General Military Course requirements, if students wish to be considered for entry into the last two years of the program, the Professional Officer Course, they must meet certain requirements.
 This system uses qualitative factors, such as grade point average, unit commander evaluation and aptitude test scores, to determine if a candidate has officer potential.
-After selection, before entering the Professional Officer Course you must successfully complete a 24-day summer field-training exercise at Maxwell AFB, Alabama.
-Once you’re enrolled in POC, you’ll attend class three hours a week and participate in a one- to two-hour weekly leadership laboratory.
+After selection, before entering the Professional Officer Course, you must successfully complete the 13-day field training at Maxwell AFB, Alabama.
+Once you’re enrolled in POC, you’ll attend class three hours a week and participate in a one- to two-hour weekly Leadership Laboratory.

 - Be a United States citizen.